PowerOps-MK/Ansible-Unifi/README.md

 # Unifi - Ansible Collection
-A Ansible module for configuring a Ubiquiti Unifi Network
+A Ansible Collection for configuring a Ubiquiti Unifi Network

 ## Usage